kevinding0218/InterviewDocuments/Q and A/System Design/SD - Distributed Message Queue.md

 - Rate limiting or throttling is the process of limiting the number of requests you can submit to a given operation in a given amount of time.
 - Throttling protects the web service from being overwhelmed with requests.
 Leaky bucket algorithm is one of the most famous.
 ##### Request Dispatching
-- Responsible for all the activieties associated with sending requests to backend services (clients management, response handling, resources isolation, etc)
+- Responsible for all the activieties associated with sending requests to backend services (clients management, response handling, resources isolation, etc), Frontend
--
+- Bulkhead pattern helps to isloate elements of an application into pools so that if one fails, the others will continue to function
+- Circuit Breaker pattern prevents an application from repeatedly trying to execute an operation that's likely to fail
 ##### Deduplication
 - It may occur when a response from a successful send message request failed to reach a client.
 - Lesser an issue for ‘at least once’ delivery semantics, a bigger issue for ‘exactly once’ and ‘at most once’ delivery semantics, when we need to guarantee that message was never processed more than one time.